olefriis/advent-of-code/2019/15/README.md

 Part 1 took way too long for me because of a simple bug (not updating `current_position` in the loop in the `move_to` function), but otherwise worked fine.
 Maybe I over-engineered the solution with types etc., but it felt good.

+Part 2 is very similar to part 1, but I'm not sure how to merge the two code paths...